-1. As a Public Health major, I understand that I must meet the minimum academic standards for the Public Health major and:
+1. As a Public Health major, I understand that I must meet these minimum academic standards for the Public Health major:

-- ✓ I must earn a minimum grade of C in all PBHL major courses, PBHL major elective courses, and major co-requirement courses before I may register for the internship course, PBHL 4972 or PBHL 4973. - ✓ I must use the latest version of the American Psychological Association (APA) formatting and style guide in all PBHL courses when references are indicated or necessary. - ✓ I must abide by the University Academic Integrity policy as published in the Undergraduate Student Catalog, and that failure to do so will result in a permanent notation in my departmental academic record, as well as any course-related consequences levied by the course instructor.
+- ✓ I must earn a minimum grade of C in all PBHL major courses, PBHL major elective courses, and major co-requirement courses before I may register for the internship course, PBHL 4975. - ✓ I must use the latest version of the American Psychological Association (APA) formatting and style guide in all PBHL courses when references are indicated or necessary. - ✓ I must abide by the University Academic Integrity policy as published in the Undergraduate Student Catalog.
+I understand that failure to do so will result in a permanent notation in my departmental academic record, as well as any course-related consequences levied by the course instructor.